AnouarLdn/react-guest-list/README.md

 # React Guestlist

-This application has same idea as the top do list.
+This application has same idea as the to do list.